-The rigidity of solid due to the absence of translatory motion of the structural units of the solids.
+The rigidity due to the absence of the translatory motion of the structural units of the solids.
 In solids, very strong forces of attraction amongst the molecules or ions.

-But these strong forces of attraction due to the absence of translatory motion.
-Thus solids have only the vibrational motion about their mean position.
+The strong forces of attraction due to the absence of translatory motion.
+Therefore solids have only the vibrational motion about their mean position.

-- Crystalline solid
+- Crystalline Solid Materials

-- Amorphous solid
+- Amorphous Solid Materials

-Definition and examples of crystalline solid
+Definition of Crystalline solid

-Properties of crystalline materials
+Properties of Crystalline Solids

 - In the crystalline solid, the constituents may be atoms, ions, molecules.

 - Definite and the ordered arrangement of the constituents extends over a large distance.

-The definition of amorphous is the solids which do not possess a definite structure, sharp melting point, and the constituents may be atoms ions, molecules do not have order arrangement.
-Thus the constituents extend over a short-range, called short-range order.
-Glass, pitch, rubber, plastics, etc are examples of amorphous solids.
+Amorphous materials define as a solid which does not possess definite structure, sharp melting point, and the constituents like atoms ions, molecules do not form an order arrangements.

+Therefore, the constituents extend over a short-range, called short-range order.
+Glass, pitch, rubber, plastics, etc has the properties of amorphous solids.

 This type of crystal shows the polar character.
 SO2 and NH3 are examples of this type of crystals.
 Thus dipole-dipole attraction forces operating between the constituents atom of these molecules.

-They pass electricity, high heat for melting and boiling point and can not be bent.
+They pass electricity, high heat for melting and boiling point, and can not be bent.